-When you step into a room, you should look at the flooring for any issue.
-You may have seen many different types of problems with flooring and ceilings such as dilapidated floors, paint coming off of the ceilings, cracks, spots, etc. These two need to be on the priority list of the areas where you need to inspect.
+When you step into a room, you should look at the flooring for any issues.
+You may have seen many different types of problems with flooring and ceilings, such as dilapidated floors, paint coming off of the ceilings, cracks, spots, etc. These two need to be on the priority list of the areas where you need to inspect.

 If the condo has wood flooring, checking for spaces between the flooring and the baseboards is critical.
 This flooring issue usually happens due to physical damage or leaks.
 At one point, you may need to replace the entire flooring if these issues are left unattended for quite some time.
 This would also mean costly repairs, giving you even more problems to think about.

 Another issue that’s most likely to happen with the flooring is its tendency to slope.
 This is one of the many alarming issues when inspecting a condo because there are foundation issues.
 Water is also the other reason for floor joists to sag and slowly slope.
 You should check the plumbing pipes under the flooring since overflowing water can gradually damage the wood.

 As for the ceiling, you can usually find cracks and paint coming off due to neglect and lack of maintenance.
 Maintenance personnel can remedy paint coming off of the ceiling with ease.
 But with cracks, that’s a sign of low building integrity.
 Some condos have wood ceilings, which can crack because of poor-quality wood or force applied to the surface.

 Checklist #2: Plumbing

 Once you finish inspecting the flooring and ceilings, the next area you need to conduct an inspection is the condo's plumbing system.
 This needs to work efficiently to ensure people living in the condo will have one of the necessities to live comfortably.
 You need to hire an experienced plumber for this inspection since most of the plumbing components are found behind surfaces such as walls, ceilings, and underneath the flooring.